-Credit exposures are categorised into one of the following five categories, according to the Group's assessment of a borrower's ability to repay a credit facility from its normal sources of income and/or the repayment behaviour of the borrower.
+Credit exposures are categorised into one of the following five categories, according to the Group's assessment of a borrower's ability to repay a credit facility from its normal sources of income and/ or the repayment behaviour of the borrower.

-Classification Description
+Classification grade Description

-Grade

-Performing Assets
+Performing ass ets

 Pass Indicates that the timely

 repayment of the outstanding

 credit facilities is not in doubt.

 Special Indicates that the borrower

 mention exhibits potential weaknesses

 that, if not corrected in a timely

 manner, may adversely affect

 future repayments and warrant

 close attention by the Group.

-Classification Grade Description Classified or NPA Substandard Indicates that the borrower exhibits definable weaknesses in its business, cash flow or financial position that may jeopardise repayment on existing terms.
-Doubtful Indicates that the borrower exhibits severe weaknesses such that the prospect of full recovery of the outstanding credit facilities is questionable and the prospect of a loss is high, but the exact amount remains undeterminable as yet.
-Loss Indicates that the outstanding credit facility is not collectable, and little or nothing can be done to recover the outstanding amount from any collateral or from the assets of the borrower generally.
+Classification Description

+grade

+Classified or N

+Substandard Indicates that the borrower

+exhibits definable weaknesses in

+its business, cash flow or financial

+position that may jeopardise

+repayment on existing terms.

+Doubtful Indicates that the borrower

+exhibits severe weaknesses such

+that the prospect of full recovery of

+the outstanding credit facilities is

+questionable and the prospect of a

+loss is high, but the exact amount

+remains undeterminable as yet.

+Loss Indicates that the outstanding

+credit facility is not collectable, and

+little or nothing can be done to

+recover the outstanding amount

+from any collateral or from the

+assets of the borrower generally.